South West Water: Activities

 The main source of the water supplied by South West Water is the twenty reservoirs they own, with 90% of the water coming from reservoirs and rivers.
 Upper Tamar Lake has facilities for angling and watersports, and is used by a number of local clubs including fishing and model yachting clubs.
 The South West Lakes Trust is a charitable organisation that manages fifty inland water sites across Cornwall, Devon and West Somerset, attracting around two million visitors annually.

+Problems

+SWW has been responsible for many problems regarding the supply of water.
+As of June 2026, when the company was fined £1.85 million after pleading guilty to failures leading to an outbreak of hundreds of cases of cryptosporidiosis that required thousands of households to boil their water, it had had 22 criminal convictions since June 2014.